 My PhD project

-I joined FABI in October 2018 under the supervision of Dr. Gerda Fourie, Prof. Brett Hurley and Prof. Bernard Slippers.
-My research is focused on the biology, ecology and management of Bathycoelia natalicola (The two-spotted stink bug) associated with the macadamia orchards in South Africa.
-My project is part of the macadamia protection program in collaboration with the Southern African Macadamia Grower's Association (SAMAC) (link).
+I joined FABI in October 2018 under the supervision of Dr. Gerda Fourie, Prof. Jeremy Allison, Prof. Brett Hurley and Prof. Bernard Slippers.
+My research is focused on the biology, ecology and management of relatively unknown Bathycoelia distincta (two-spotted stink bug; Pentatomidae) associated with macadamia orchards in South Africa.
+My project is part of the macadamia protection research program in collaboration with the Southern African Macadamia Grower's Association (SAMAC) (link).